 Subject line of email:

-If your name is Jane Smith and you’re sending 3 poems for our Winter 2019 issue, you would use a subject line of Smith, Jane, 3 poems submission, Winter, 2019.
+Use a subject line following this format: Smith, Jane, 3 poems submission, Spring, 2020.
 If your name is Jane Smith and you’re between the ages of 12-18, submitting in the youth category, you’d use a subject line of Smith, Jane,youth,3 poems, submission, Winter, 2019.

 - Microsoft Word document or docx only, as an email attachment